Tencent on global path as it surpasses Facebook in valuation

 Overseas acquisitions will remain a key way of enhancing Tencent’s global access and competitiveness, S.Y.
 Lau said.

-“It increasingly looks as if Tencent is embarking on a circumnavigation of the digital life pie in order to build an ecosystem to challenge the Google, Apple, Amazon, Facebook dominance of consumer digital services,” he said, noting it’s at a “super early stage” in that process.
+“It increasingly looks as if Tencent is embarking on a circumnavigation of the digital life pie in order to build an ecosystem to challenge the Google (GOOGL.O), Apple (AAPL.O), Amazon (AMZN.O), Facebook dominance of consumer digital services,” he said, noting it’s at a “super early stage” in that process.

 Tencent will likely seek more overseas acquisitions, Windsor added, which, beyond being expensive, could challenge Tencent in integrating all its digital assets at home and abroad.

-Tencent has struggled to monetize its dominance over the Chinese digital life, he said, adding that’s why he sees more upside in Tencent’s market valuation, and prefers it to Alibaba.
+Tencent has struggled to monetise its dominance over the Chinese digital life, he said, adding that’s why he sees more upside in Tencent’s market valuation, and prefers it to Alibaba.

 Reporting by Sijia Jiang; Additional reporting by Kane Wu; Editing by Ian Geoghegan